gauthamvr/AI-JobFinder-Indeed/README.md

 Generated resumes can be found in the `resume` folder, named with the job title and job ID for easy identification.

 You can manually review the CSV files to identify suitable jobs and apply using the generated resumes.
-If you see Error in all rows of suitability column of csv, delete csv files and try running `main.py` again.
+If you see "Error" in all rows of the suitability column in the CSV, check if you have correctly saved the OpenAI key in `config.py`.
+Then, delete the CSV files and try running `main.py` again.

+**Note:** Deleting the CSV will result in all jobs being processed again, so it is not recommended unless necessary.

 ## Pro Version (Features)